 Furthermore, the Ave J / E 107th St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 47,612 persons per square mile in the neighborhood, it is more packed with people than 98.3% of the nation's neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Ave J / E 107th St neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Ave J / E 107th St neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 20.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.

 Did you know that the Ave J / E 107th St neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 24.0% of this neighborhood's residents have Jamaican ancestry and 10.8% have Haitian ancestry.